Azure-Samples/openhack-devops-proctor/provision-proctor/Readme.md

 This is the guide to deploy the environment used by the monitoring solution of the DevOps OpenHack.
 It may also be referenced sometimes as the proctor environment.

 Identify and reserve a specific subscription in your classroom to deploy the monitoring environment before your launch this deployment.
-It is recommended to use either the first one or the last one.
+It is recommended to use the last one.

 ## Usage